jokerjana/Correlation_Regression/README.md

 ![image](https://github.com/jokerjana/Correlation_Regression/assets/147173630/ecb8ecea-b6a5-43ef-a618-5da87d09bec3)

+# result :
-# result :The Correlation and regression for data analysis of objects from feeder using probability distribution are calculated.
+The Correlation and regression for data analysis of objects from feeder using probability distribution are calculated.